Mpratama260304/pdf-image-extractor/PRD.md

   - Detailed attempt logging with timestamps and durations
   - Stack trace capture for debugging
   - Context-aware error recommendations based on failure patterns
+  - Manual "Process on Server" option for failed extractions

 ### Results Gallery
 - **Functionality**: Display all extracted images in a responsive masonry grid with metadata